-- Improve air flow through your rooms.
+- Improve airflow through your rooms.
 Due to outdoor allergies, you may need to close your windows this time of year.
 To keep air flowing, move furniture away from walls and keep inner doors open.
 Run a fan in rooms that may be prone to mold.

 - Use exhaust fans in your kitchen and your bathrooms.
 Exhaust fans remove moist air from your home and vent it outside.
-If you do not have an exhaust fan, open the window to let moist air out when you shower or cook.
+If you do not have an exhaust fan, open the window to let the moist air out when you shower or cook.

 - Use central air conditioning or a dehumidifier.

 - Central air conditioning with a HEPA filter attachment can help trap mold spores from your entire home.
-Freestanding air cleaners only filter air in a limited area.
-Look for the asthma & allergy friendly® Certification Program Mark on these filters.
+Freestanding air cleaners only filter the air in a limited area.
+Look for asthma & allergy friendly® Certification Program Mark on these filters.
 The mark lets you know you are getting products scientifically proven to be suitable for those with asthma and allergies.
-Avoid devices that treat air with heat, electrostatic ions or ozone.
+Avoid devices that treat air with heat, electrostatic ions, or ozone.

 - An electric dehumidifier removes moisture and keeps humidity in your house below 45 percent.
 Drain the dehumidifier regularly and clean the condensation coils and collection bucket.

 - Fix any leaks quickly.
 Fix plumbing leaks in your kitchen or bathrooms.
 Repair roof leaks and roof gutters.
 Clean out your gutters to remove leaves and debris.
-When gutters are full or damaged, it can cause leaking into your home.
+When gutters are full or damaged, they can cause leaking into your home.

 - Remove sources of dampness.
 Each room in your home may have a different source of water.
 Review our room-by-room guide on how to reduce mold in your home: